 Our History

-After opening, the hotel instantly earned international fame, rivaling the finest hotels in New York and Europe while serving as the business and social center for the Wilmington community.
-Expansion of the property in 1918 brought the addition of more guestrooms and the Ballroom Suite including the Du Barry Room and the Gold Ballroom.
+Upon opening, the HOTEL DU PONT quickly earned international acclaim, rivaling the finest establishments in New York and Europe, while establishing itself as the epicenter of Wilmington's business and social scenes.
+The 1918 expansion introduced additional guestrooms and the grand Ballroom Suite, featuring an Italian Roseal marble staircase, the Federal-style Du Barry Room and the French Neoclassic Gold Ballroom.

-Throughout its more than 100-year history, the hotel has undergone thoughtful renovations and updates to accommodate present-day preferences and prepare for the future while staying true to our past.
+Throughout its century-long history, the hotel has undergone thoughtful renovations and updates to align with modern preferences, while remaining true to its storied past.

-HOTEL DU PONT is the epitome of grandeur with stunning architecture and interiors that will take your breath away.
-Imported European chandeliers, hand-carved wood details, and sweeping staircases surround you in true vintage fashion.
+HOTEL DU PONT embodies grandeur with its stunning architecture and exquisite interiors.
+Imported European chandeliers, soaring ceilings, hand-carved details, and sweeping staircases welcome you in true vintage fashion.

-The twelve-story Italian Renaissance building debuted in 1913 after a two-and-a-half-year construction process that was a true labor of love.
-French and Italian craftsmen carved, gilded, and painted this extraordinarily detailed architectural gem.
-From the lobby's lavish splendor to the shimmering majesty of the Gold Ballroom, the craftmanship is truly awe-inspiring.
+The twelve-story Italian Renaissance masterpiece made its debut in 1913 after a two-and-a-half-year construction that was a labor of love.
+French and Italian artisans dedicated their expertise to carving, gilding, and painting every detail of this architectural marvel.
+From the opulent lobby to the shimmering majesty of the Gold Ballroom, the craftsmanship is nothing less than awe-inspiring.

 Throughout its 110-year history, HOTEL DU PONT has welcomed nearly a dozen presidents including William H. Taft, Warren G. Harding, Herbert Hoover, Harry S. Truman, John F. Kennedy Jr., Richard Nixon, Gerald R. Ford, Jimmy Carter, George H. W. Bush, William J. Clinton, and George W. Bush.

-In 2020, Wilmington was thrust into the national spotlight as the hometown of the 46th President of the United States, Joseph R. Biden.
-Biden launched his first senatorial campaign in the foyer of the Gold Ballroom in 1972.
-In his third run for the White House, he returned to this same historic location to accept his party's nomination when the Democratic National Convention moved from Milwaukee to Wilmington.
+In 2020, Wilmington gained national prominence as the hometown of the 46th President of the United States, Joseph R. Biden.
+Biden began his first senatorial campaign in the foyer of the Gold Ballroom in 1972.
+During his third run for the White House, he returned to this same historic venue to accept his party's nomination when the Democratic National Convention relocated from Milwaukee to Wilmington.